 Our reputation for innovative programming and performances of the highest calibre has earned us a distinctive place in a city known for the vitality and richness of its choral tradition.
 The most expert listener will find something new at a Fairhaven Singers concert, while the new enthusiast can enjoy an exciting introduction to choral music.

-Our long-awaited album Into the Stars has just been released!
+Why not check out our most recent album, Into the Stars?
 Featuring many of the works we’ve commissioned over the years, the new CD is available to order now.